mattburt36/sdvPlaygroundMB/document.md

             -git rebase: allows the user to tidy the code and make the branching more linear, yet continues to hold an identity for that branch.

+COMMENTS
+  - Keep comments clean and clear and concise in explaining what functions do ETC.
+  - Let functions and the such explain themselves ie; if(wage > 50000 && hasChild = true)
+                                                         [
+                                                             isAbleToRecieveChildBenefit
+                                                         ]
+  - Keep comments simple and informative.
+  - Sometimes clarification in comments is neccesary.
+  - Some comments may be used to warn the user of changes that may occur based on functions ETC.
+  - To-Do comments, these are important to use to keep track of where you're currently changing code.
+  - Keep legal comments, Copyright ETC. As to protect your work.